PureMature/star/Writerside/topics/overview.md

 ## Interconnected Solutions

-These projects are interconnected, each building upon the foundation laid by its predecessors to provide a comprehensive solution for integrating Starlark into Go applications.
+These projects are interconnected, each building upon the foundation laid by its predecessors to provide a comprehensive solution for integrating Starlark into Go applications on various levels.
+Here's how they fit together:

 - **Starlight Enhanced** addresses the core challenge of data conversion and function calls between Go and Starlark, setting the stage for more advanced integrations.
 - **Starlet** takes the capabilities of Starlight Enhanced further by adding more libraries, enhancing data conversion options, and simplifying the script execution environment.